 Vim’s visual mode allows you to select and manipulate text.

-- Place the cursor to the line you want to begin copping or cutting.
+Place the cursor on the line you want to begin copping or cutting.

 The visual mode has three subtypes.

 Vto enter visual line mode, where the text is selected by line.

 Ctrl+vto enter visual block mode.
 In this mode, the text is selected by rectangle blocks.